Butterfly Household model of care and its positive effects on aged care residents

 “I’ve spent lots of time in second-hand shops finding old furniture and common household items like hat stands, egg beaters and buffet cabinets.
 The visual cues of old-style kitchenware and tableware help residents feel at ease and recognise it’s meal time.
 So even if they don’t feel a sense of hunger, the sense of smell, sight and touch inspires them to eat,” Lainie explained.

-Aged Care Plus Staff focus on individual needs rather than tasks and routines, especially when it comes to meals, which are a thoroughly communal, person-centred affair.
+Aged care plus staff focus on individual needs rather than tasks and routines, especially when it comes to meals, which are a thoroughly communal, person-centred affair.

 “Our staff don’t wear uniforms or engage with residents in a clinical way.
 Staff and residents cook and eat together, just like a family would.
 Food is placed in serving bowls in the centre of the table and shared around, rather than served as individual portions on a plate,” added Lainie.